doserjef/spOccupancy/README.md

 ## Additional Functionality

 + `ppcOcc`: function for performing posterior predictive checks on `spOccupancy` model objects.
++ `waicOcc`: function for computing the Widely Applicable Information Criterion on `spOccupancy` model objects for model comparison and selection.
 + `simOcc`: simulates single-species occupancy data.
 Data can be optionally simulated with a spatial Gaussian process following an exponential correlation function.
 + `simMsOcc`: simulates multi-species occupancy data.
 Data can be optionally simulated with a spatial Gaussian process following an exponential correlation function.
 + `simIntOcc`: simulates single-species occupancy data from multiple data sources.
 Data can be optionally simulated with a spatial Gaussian process following an exponential correlation function.